January 10, 2022

 Hitting the gym with a brand new, sparkling New Year’s resolution is something of an American tradition.
-You’re ready to work off that holiday weight and have a healthy 2022, but before you start slaying, remember this saying: slow and steady wins the race doesn’t end up in a knee brace.
+You’re ready to work off that holiday weight and have a healthy new year, but before you start slaying, remember this saying: slow and steady wins the race doesn’t end up in a knee brace.

 Common Gym Injuries & How to Avoid Them

 Elbow injuries are often caused by lifting too much weight while moving too quickly.
 Tennis elbow is the most common injury.
 The best way to prevent an elbow issue is to keep them in a neutral position while lifting weights and doing reps at a steady pace.

 Caused by a variety of movements, knee injuries happen most often when the knee is kept in a constant, stressed position.
 To prevent these injuries, maintain proper posture when doing squats and deadlifts so your legs are properly aligned.
 Wear supportive shoes, and use knee braces to help prevent injuries.

 Rotator cuff problems are the most common shoulder injury type.
 Overhead movements cause shoulder pressure that can lead to tears.
 Prevent a shoulder injury by incorporating shoulder movements into your workout routines to keep your upper body strong.
 Above all, only lift what your body can handle.

 As you likely are aware, gym equipment includes large, heavy weights and machines.
 Exercise that same awareness when putting down those free weights so you don’t hurt your toes and avoid tripping.
 Read instructions and safety guides on the equipment.
 Even simple things, like checking shoelaces before getting on a cardio machine, require a good reminder.

 This is another issue caused by incorrect posture.
 If you put too much pressure on the muscles surrounding the lower part of your spine, you can injure your back.
 The best way to prevent back injuries is to keep your spine neutral while working out.
 Lifting belts can help with that.